ucsb-cs56-m18/Google-API-usage-example/README.md

     * select that project (it may take a few seconds or so to appear after creation) and go into its dashboard

-    * go to "Credentials" in "My APIs" panel
+    * go to "Credentials" in "APIs & Services" panel

     * create credential -> OAuth Client ID (according to google's tutorial, choose other for application type and give it a name )